 The total distance was expected to be similar to the longest ever TCR in 2015 of about 4,200 km.
-However, the amount of climbing would have been significantly more than in 2015 at over 40,000 m, so it may have been the hardest route yet, or at least have taken longer to ride than any other.
+However, the amount of climbing would have been significantly more than in 2015 at over 40,000 m.
+The finish party was planned for the end of Day 15.

 - CP1: Roubaix, France.
 The parcours included some of the classic secteurs of incredibly rough, cobbled farm roads in northern France that are used in the Paris-Roubaix professional bike race every Spring.

 - CP2: Grosser Speikkogel, Austria.
 The parcours involved one of the hardest paved climbs in the Alps with an average gradient of around 11% for at least 10 km.
-There was then a traverse on along a ridgetop gravel road.
+There was then a traverse along a ridgetop gravel road.

 Last significant page update: November, 2022

 This page is in the The Transcontinental Race section.
 The next page in this section is: